Underlying migraine causes are not fully understood by the medical profession. That's the bad news.

 Studies show that the level of serotonin drops during a migraine attack.
 This drop could cause the trigeminal nerve system, which is a major pathway for pain, to release a substance called neuropeptide.
 The neuropeptides travel to the outer covering of the brain, resulting in a severe headache.

-Serotonin levels also affect blood sugar levels which is why food, or lack of food is believed to often be the cause of a migraine attack.
+Serotonin levels also affect blood sugar levels which is why food, or lack of food, is believed to often be the cause of a migraine attack.

-I hope this helps explain why migraine causes are different to triggers.
+Triggers come first and cause a chain reaction of more triggers.
+It's complicated, but I hope this helps explain why migraine causes are different to triggers.